 The “main” joint of the shoulder, the glenohumeral joint, is a ball and socket joint that allows the arm to rotate in a circular fashion or to hinge out and up away from the body.
 This intelligent design allows for a tremendous amount of mobility but this mobility comes with a price; namely, a lack of stability.
 The shoulder joint is easier to dislocate and injury because of this.

 The shoulder joint relies heavily on the scapula and muscles of the rotator cuff for stability.
 In a rotator cuff syndrome, one or more of these muscles (or their tendons) has become injured.
 The injury can result from a number of different causes, and trauma is not required.
 In fact, like so many injuries, the patient is often unaware of the cause of the pain.
 Damage to the structures of the shoulder typically happen gradually over time due to repetitive stress, muscle imbalances and poor mechanics.

 Next to back and neck pain, shoulder pain is the most common reason for patients to seek our help.
 The first step in shoulder pain is a detailed diagnosis.
-Have your shoulder evaluated by Dr. Carlson, who is experienced with the treatment of shoulder injuries.
+Have your shoulder evaluated by our doctors who are experienced with the treatment of shoulder injuries.
 Sooner is better than later.
 Chronic pain in a joint is never normal, and your likelihood of success with conservative therapies and rehabilitation is considerably better in the early stages of damage.
 Active Release Technique and Graston along with custom corrective exercises to restore muscle imbalances is an ideal treatment for these shoulder problems.